Documentation Index

 Default: http1

-Allowed Values: http1
+Allowed Values: http1,http2

 spec.trafficPolicy

-.
+spec.trafficPolicy allows for an ngrok Traffic Policy to be used for this AgentEndpoint.
 It may be supplied inline or via a reference to

 - If

-must be supplied - It is invalid to supply both
+- It is invalid to supply both

-For more information about writing ngrok traffic policies, refer to the traffic policy section.
+For more information about writing ngrok Traffic Policies, refer to the Traffic Policy section.

 Type: Object